whoosh09/Personal-website-/README.md

-# Personal-website-
+# Personal-website
 Personal website project ( static )

-framework used in this project
+Hello, this is my first personal website written in html and css

--Bootstrap
+also the framework that used in this project is Bootstrap